top of page

 • How process variation impacts on business performance

-• The history and developments of Control Charts to identify process variation.
+• The history and developments of Control Charts

 Exercise: how to calculate standard deviation